About the Museum

-The museum is administered by the Department of Apparel, Textiles and Interior Design in the College of Health and Human Sciences, Kansas State University.
+The museum is administered by the Department of Interior Design and Fashion Studies in the College of Health and Human Sciences, Kansas State University.

 The museum is located inside Justin Hall, where it is maintained in a climate- and light-controlled secure environment.